BitcoinDesign/Guide/guide/case-studies/blixt-wallet.md

    height = 759
 %}

 - Users new to lightning are missing a crucial step, the why.
-They often lack understanding on why they need to open a channel before being presented with a screen to open one.
-Once this is clear it becomes easy for a user to understand that this step is necessary before transacting.
+They often lack understanding on why they need to open a channel, before being presented with a screen to open one.
+Once this is clear, it becomes easy for a user to understand that this step is necessary before transacting.
 *For more information on channels, see the [Technology Primer]({{'/guide/getting-started/technology-primer/#what-is-a-payment-channel' | relative_url}}) and [Lightning Liquidity]({{'/guide/how-it-works/liquidity/' | relative_url}}) section.*
 - Explaining to users how long it takes to open a channel sets a clear expectation around the process.
 This would be best done early on during the onboarding journey.